maoqiangqiang/SmokeClassification/README.md

   - `test_testing_ResNet_Scenario_Shuffle.py` is to test trained smoke classification model (not in DDP mode).

+- `trainedModels` folder contains the trained models.
+The trained models are saved in the `*.pth` format.
+You can access the dataset via Google Drive.

 ## Examples
 The examples can be implemented in cluster server via: